mfikes/ambly/README.md

 ### REPL

-In `ambly/Clojure` run `script/repl` to start the REPL if you're using Leiningen.
-If you're using Boot, run `$ boot ambly`.
+You can start the Ambly REPL by supplying `-re ambly` as an option to `cljs.main`.

-Here is a sample REPL startup sequence, illustrating device auto-discovery:
+Here is a sample REPL startup sequence in `ambly/Clojure`, illustrating device auto-discovery:

 ```
-$ script/repl
+$ clj -m cljs.main -re ambly

 [1] Ambly Demo on iPod touch
 [2] Ambly Demo on iPad